 Every hotspot file that the program reads or write is a CSV file.
 Recall from the previous assignment that a CSV file is a file in which each line represents a record of some type, and within each line, the fields or members of that record are separated by commas.
-Commas separate the fields; if they appear within any field, the field itself is enclosed in quote characters.
+Commas separate the fields; if they appear within any field, the field itself is enclosed in double-quote characters.
 The CSV files in this assignment may contain commas within fields, and so they must be parsed with that in mind.
+Hotspot files can not contain headers or blank lines; the number of lines in the file equals the number of records exactly.